passt - Man Page

 Notes

-Handling of traffic with local destination and source addresses
+Handling of traffic with loopback destination and source addresses

-Both passt and pasta can bind on ports with a local address, depending on the configuration.
-Local destination or source addresses need to be changed before packets are delivered to the guest or target namespace: most operating systems would drop packets received from non-loopback interfaces with local addresses, and it would also be impossible for guest or target namespace to route answers back.
+Both passt and pasta can bind on ports with a loopback address (127.0.0.0/8 or ::1), depending on the configuration.
+Loopback destination or source addresses need to be changed before packets are delivered to the guest or target namespace: most operating systems would drop packets received with loopback addresses on non-loopback interfaces, and it would also be impossible for guest or target namespace to route answers back.

-For convenience, and somewhat arbitrarily, the source address on these packets is translated to the address of the default IPv4 or IPv6 gateway (if any) -- this is known to be an existing, valid address on the same subnet.
+For convenience, the source address on these packets is translated to the address specified by the --map-host-loopback option (with some exceptions in pasta mode, see next section below).
+If not specified this defaults, somewhat arbitrarily, to the address of default IPv4 or IPv6 gateway (if any) -- this is known to be an existing, valid address on the same subnet.
+If --no-map-gw or --map-host-loopback none are specified this translation is disabled and packets with loopback addresses are simply dropped.

-Loopback destination addresses are instead translated to the observed external address of the guest or target namespace.
-For IPv6 packets, if usage of a link-local address by guest or namespace has ever been observed, and the original destination address is also a link-local address, the observed link-local address is used.
-Otherwise, the observed global address is used.
+Loopback destination addresses are translated to the observed external address of the guest or target namespace.
+For IPv6, the observed link-local address is used if the translated source address is link-local, otherwise the observed global address is used.
 For both IPv4 and IPv6, if no addresses have been seen yet, the configured addresses will be used instead.

 For example, if passt or pasta receive a connection from 127.0.0.1, with destination 127.0.0.10, and the default IPv4 gateway is 192.0.2.1, while the last observed source address from guest or namespace is 192.0.2.2, this will be translated to a connection from 192.0.2.1 to 192.0.2.2.

-Similarly, for traffic coming from guest or namespace, packets with destination address corresponding to the default gateway will have their destination address translated to a loopback address, if and only if a packet, in the opposite direction, with a loopback destination or source address, port-wise matching for UDP, or connection-wise for TCP, has been recently forwarded to guest or namespace.
-This behaviour can be disabled with --no-map-gw.
+Similarly, for traffic coming from guest or namespace, packets with destination address corresponding to the --map-host-loopback address will have their destination address translated to a loopback address.

 Handling of local traffic in pasta